spring-attic/spring-mobile-samples/lite-device-resolver/README.md

-# Spring Mobile Lite Device Resolver

-## Overview
+# lite-device-resolver

-This sample app demonstrates the Device Resolver capabilities of the Spring Mobile Device module.
+A [Spring Mobile] sample app demonstrating the Device Resolver capabilities of the Spring Mobile Device module.

-## Build and Run the Sample Application
+## Build and Deploy

 1. Build the app: